 16/4/17.
 Nearby, steel reinforcing assemblies for the concrete piles are being built up.

-The original pile boring machine left soon after the last report on 16/4/17, and there was little change since then until a new pile boring machine arrived on 26/5/17.
+The original pile boring machine left soon after the last report on 16/4/17, and there was little change from then until a new pile boring machine arrived on 26/5/17.
 This larger machine is required because of the higher than expected water table, though this has increased the cost of the project — see http://www.gcrailway.co.uk/unify/.
 So work should restart soon.

 28/5/17.
 The larger pile boring machine stands on the left inside the work compound on the north side of the Midland Mainline.